St. Anne's College, Kurunegala: Acquisition by the government

 The School take over was in 1960.
 At first, the school opted to remain private.
 But after struggling to maintain the status for a few years the school was handed over to the Government in 1964 during the term of the Director, Edwin Ambrose.
 Thus the college obtained the status of a Non-Fee Levying School.
 Since then the succeeding Brother Principals attempted to keep up the rising standard of St. Anne's College in spite of the changing educational environment.

-School Traditions
+School traditions

 The college motto is "Possumus", meaning "We Can" in Latin.
 Although the school is having affiliations with the Catholic Church, it is a secular school with students of all faiths admitted.

-Old College Anthem
+Anthem

-Green, Gold and Blue were the very first College Anthem sung by the students of St. Anne's College.
-Bro.
-Hugh Faringdon introduced this anthem on 21 May 1936.
-Bro.
-Director who was well versed in literature and music wrote the lyrics and composed the music of this anthem.
+"Green, Gold and Blue" was the very first college anthem sung by the students of St. Anne's College.
+Hugh Faringdon introduced this anthem on 21 May 1936. a fellow director who was well versed in literature and music wrote the lyrics and composed the music of this anthem.